-NEPA requires a federal agency to consider not only the direct and indirect impacts of a proposed action but also the cumulative impacts of the action.
+The 1978 CEQ Regulations, which this EA follows since it was started prior to September 14, 2020 (i.e., when the 2020 NEPA Rule went into effect), requires a federal agency to consider not only the direct and indirect impacts of a proposed action but also the cumulative impacts of the action.
 Cumulative impacts are defined as those impacts that result from the incremental impact of an action when added to other past, present, and reasonably foreseeable future actions, regardless of what agency (Federal or non-Federal) or person undertakes the actions.
 Representative past, present, and future regional projects were utilized in the cumulative impact analysis.

 Cumulative impacts result from the proposed action when added to other past, present, and reasonably foreseeable projects or actions.
 Cumulative impacts are not caused by a single project but include the effects of a particular project in conjunction with other projects (past, present, and future) on the resource.
 Cumulative effects are studied to enable the public, decisionmakers and project proponents to consider the "big picture" effects of a given project on the community and the environment.
-In a broad sense, all impacts on affected resources are probably cumulative; however, the role of the analyst is to narrow the focus of the cumulative impacts analysis to important issues of national, regional and local significance (CEQ, 1997).
+In a broad sense, all impacts on affected resources are probably cumulative; however, the role of the analyst is to narrow the focus of the cumulative impacts analysis to important issues of national, regional, and local significance (CEQ, 1997).